56phil/C/README.md

     $./translate.py some_file.txt 80
     $./translate.py some_file.txt

 The line length parameter is optional and defaults to 60.
+If no line ends within a sequence is needed, enter 0.